icaros-usc/pyribs/docs/examples.md

   apply them to the sphere benchmark function.
-- {doc}`examples/lunar_lander`: An extended version of the [Lunar Lander tutorial](tutorials/lunar_lander) which distributes evaluations with Dask instead of Python's multiprocessing module.
+- {doc}`examples/lunar_lander`: An extended version of the [Lunar Lander tutorial](tutorials/lunar_lander) which distributes evaluations with Dask and adds other features such as a command-line interface.